Through the fields as it looked at the Westfield Avenue line

 Image from Charles D. Heseltine Collection

-The highwater mark for passengers carried and total passenger revenues in a year was 1926, when the line carried 4,347,481 passengers which generated revenues of $128,304.
+The highwater mark for passengers carried and total passenger revenues in the year 1926, when the line carried 4,347,481 passengers which generated revenues of $128,304.

 The Narcissus is featured in the national Gold Award-winning novel, Teddy Roosevelt, Millie, and the Elegant Ride.
 The "Elegant Ride" is the Narcissus.
 Theodore Roosevelt was a passenger on the Narcissus on August 18, 1914, between Lewiston and Portland, Maine, while campaigning for the Progressive Party candidates.